edenkes/CV_EdenKeshet/README.md

 # Portfolio_Website
-The site contains the works I did, the site is designed in a simple and clean design, also contains my contact information
+The site contains projects I did.
+The site is designed in a simple and clean design, also contains my contact information